Diverse bookshelves mirror the beautiful range of human stories, cultures, and lived experiences.

 “What felt familiar or different?”

-This simple habit helps deepen understanding and invites kids to connect more personally with what they read.
+Reflection helps deepen understanding and invites readers to connect more personally with what they read.

 ________________________________________

-Hang a world map near your bookshelf (or in your classroom) and challenge readers to find books from each continent.
+Use a world map to challenge readers to find books from each continent.
 You don’t need to own every book—local libraries, book swaps, and cultural centers are great resources.

-For kids, cultural intelligence helps them understand that just because someone dresses differently, speaks another language, or celebrates different holidays doesn’t mean they’re strange—it means they’re unique.
+Cultural intelligence helps children understand that just because someone dresses differently, speaks another language, or celebrates different holidays doesn’t mean they’re strange—it means they’re unique.